 Since 2009 Schindelhauer his e-bikes an eye-catcher with their minimalist design.
 The “Arthur” model even won the iF Gold Award: “With its new electric bike, Schindelhauer has created an excellent integrated mobility solution.
 Special feature: The minimalist design and the seamless integration of the front and rear lights in the handlebar and the hidden battery are simply remarkable.

-The Berlin-based company currently has 8 models in the price range from 3.800 to 5.000 euros.
-In addition to e-bikes, Schindelhauer also produces very classic bicycles, which also score with uncompromising functionality and an appealing look.
+The Berlin-based company currently has 10 models with a price range of 3.800 to 5.000 euros.
+In addition to e-bikes, Schindelhauer also produces classic bicycles that also score points with uncompromising functionality and an attractive look.

 6. BZen